 \section{Conclusion}

-In this paper, we generalize the cross-department multi-modal data (radiology, pathology, genomics, and demographic data) deep survival learning from a complete data setting to the more clinically applicable missing data scenarios.
-First, we presented MMD method, a multi-modal prognosis pipeline with an optimized design of using both complete and modality missing data.
-Second, with a large-scale cohort, we investigated four key questions of utilizing missing modality data for the brain cancer survival analysis.
-We hope this study could also be used as a reference for future studies in predicting the brain cancer prognosis.
+In this paper, we generalize the cross-department multi-modal data (radiology, pathology, genomic, and demographic data) deep survival learning from a complete data setting to the more clinically applicable missing data scenarios.
+First, we presented the MMD method, a multi-modal prognosis pipeline with an effective and efficient design of using both modality complete and incomplete data.
+Second, with a relatively large-scale cohort, we investigated four key questions of utilizing modality missing data for the brain cancer survival analysis.
+Future work might include applying this method on external datasets and exploring other uni-modal embedding methods.
+We hope this study could also be used as a reference for future studies in predicting brain cancer prognosis.